About

 Tampa Bay Watch, a leading marine conservation organization, needed a refreshed and cohesive brand identity to better reflect their mission and impact in the Tampa Bay area.

-The task was to modernize their brand while maintaining their established reputation and creating a flexible system that works across educational, scientific, and community contexts.
+The task was to modernize their brand while maintaining their established reputation and create a flexible system that works across educational, scientific, and community contexts—with a focus on user-centered digital experiences.

-In my role as Graphic Designer, I worked to create more consistent, modern visuals— including high-quality photography, a new website, and a fresh brand identity designed with the team at SPARK.
+In my role as Graphic Designer, I led UX/UI design for their website redesign, as well as created more consistent, modern public-facing visuals— including high-quality photography, immersive educational experiences, and a fresh brand identity designed with the team at SPARK.

 Brand color palette